Axekinn/wiki.axekin.com/content/en/post/Eden.md

 ---
-title: "Eden Installation and Configuration"
+title: "Installation and Configuration of Eden"
-description: "Detailed tutorial to install, configure and optimize the Nintendo Switch emulator Eden - Complete setup with keys, firmware and settings"
+description: "Detailed tutorial to install, configure, and optimize the Nintendo Switch emulator Eden - Complete setup with keys, firmware, and settings"
 date: 2025-06-02
 lastmod: 2025-06-07
 categories: ["Yuzu"]